 The optional reading by Jamil Mahuad is about his experiences, as President of Ecuador, negotiating with President Alberto Fujimori of Peru over a border dispute between the two countries.
-This provides some absolutely fantastic examples for creating productive roles in negotiation and conflict resolution (along with using the other core concerns).
+This provides some absolutely fantastic examples for creating productive roles in negotiation and conflict resolution (along with using the other core concerns discussed by Roger Fisher and Daniel Shapiro).